hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 DISCLAIMER: P2PPCB Composer F360 is extraordinarily slow for a large keyboard, so far.

-DISCLAIMER: So far, P2PPCB Composer F360 remains sketchy quality.
+DISCLAIMER: So far, P2PPCB Composer F360 remains at sketchy quality.
 In some cases, you'll get stuck into F360's critical bug and find no choice but giving up the design.

 ## Requirements: Just designing a keyboard